Swiss National Bank Sells 1,600 Shares of CBIZ, Inc. (NYSE:CBZ)

-Swiss National Bank lowered its stake in CBIZ, Inc. (NYSE:CBZ) by 1.5% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 105,700 shares of the business services provider’s stock after selling 1,600 shares during the quarter.
-Swiss National Bank’s holdings in CBIZ were worth $3,418,000 as of its most recent filing with the Securities & Exchange Commission.
+Swiss National Bank trimmed its holdings in CBIZ, Inc. (NYSE:CBZ) by 1.5% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 105,700 shares of the business services provider’s stock after selling 1,600 shares during the quarter.
+Swiss National Bank’s holdings in CBIZ were worth $3,418,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds and other institutional investors also recently modified their holdings of CBZ.
-William Blair Investment Management LLC bought a new position in CBIZ in the 2nd quarter worth about $89,000.
-Amalgamated Bank bought a new position in CBIZ in the 2nd quarter worth about $230,000.
-Ergoteles LLC bought a new position in CBIZ in the 2nd quarter worth about $334,000.
-Los Angeles Capital Management LLC boosted its stake in CBIZ by 11.4% in the 3rd quarter.
-Los Angeles Capital Management LLC now owns 13,146 shares of the business services provider’s stock worth $425,000 after purchasing an additional 1,350 shares during the period.
-Finally, Metropolitan Life Insurance Co NY boosted its stake in CBIZ by 108,100.0% in the 2nd quarter.
-Metropolitan Life Insurance Co NY now owns 15,148 shares of the business services provider’s stock worth $496,000 after purchasing an additional 15,134 shares during the period.
-Institutional investors and hedge funds own 95.55% of the company’s stock.
+Several other institutional investors have also modified their holdings of the stock.
+Wells Fargo & Company MN increased its stake in shares of CBIZ by 12.0% in the 2nd quarter.
+Wells Fargo & Company MN now owns 2,759,307 shares of the business services provider’s stock worth $90,423,000 after acquiring an additional 295,073 shares in the last quarter.
+Silvercrest Asset Management Group LLC increased its stake in CBIZ by 11.3% during the 2nd quarter.
+Silvercrest Asset Management Group LLC now owns 1,763,954 shares of the business services provider’s stock valued at $57,805,000 after purchasing an additional 179,381 shares in the last quarter.
+Paradice Investment Management LLC increased its stake in CBIZ by 4.8% during the 3rd quarter.
+Paradice Investment Management LLC now owns 1,377,770 shares of the business services provider’s stock valued at $44,557,000 after purchasing an additional 63,713 shares in the last quarter.
+State Street Corp increased its stake in CBIZ by 5.2% during the 2nd quarter.
+State Street Corp now owns 1,040,462 shares of the business services provider’s stock valued at $34,096,000 after purchasing an additional 51,351 shares in the last quarter.
+Finally, Geode Capital Management LLC increased its stake in CBIZ by 4.4% during the 2nd quarter.
+Geode Capital Management LLC now owns 874,301 shares of the business services provider’s stock valued at $28,650,000 after purchasing an additional 37,026 shares in the last quarter.
+Institutional investors own 95.55% of the company’s stock.

-Separately, Zacks Investment Research upgraded CBIZ from a “hold” rating to a “strong-buy” rating and set a $47.00 price target for the company in a research report on Friday, January 14th.
+Separately, Zacks Investment Research upgraded shares of CBIZ from a “hold” rating to a “strong-buy” rating and set a $47.00 price objective for the company in a research note on Friday, January 14th.

 CBIZ, Inc engages in the provision of financial, insurance, and advisory services.
 It operates through the following segments: Financial Services, Benefits and Insurance Services, National Practices, and Corporate and Other.
 The Financial Services segment offers accounting, tax, government health care consulting, financial advisory, valuation, and risk advisory services.